Kansas Ghost Town List:

 Acres (Clark County) – Post Office 1887-1954 – The town has been completely vacant for several years.
 A few buildings remain standing on the townsite, including an elevator & old school.

 Alcove (Marshall County) – Post Office NA – Now a well-preserved park.
-Was never an official town but was a stop on the Oregon Trail.
+This was never an official town but was a stop on the Oregon Trail.
 Numerous carvings in the spring’s rocks feature traveler’s initials and other things.
 A member of the Donner Party is buried nearby.

-America City (Nemaha County) Post Office 1857-1933 – A couple buildings and a cemetery remain.
+America City (Nemaha County) Post Office 1857-1933 – A couple of buildings and a cemetery remain.

 Amy (Lane County) – Post Office 1887-1954 – A small community still exists.

 Annelly (Harvey County) – Post Office 1885-1921 -The main street and an old schoolhouse remain.